nwjs/node/doc/api/process.md

 [`.catch(() => { })`][`promise.catch()`] handler may be attached to
 `resource.loaded`, which would prevent the `'unhandledRejection'` event from being emitted.

+If an `'unhandledRejection'` event is emitted but not handled it will be raised as an uncaught exception.
+This alongside other behaviors of `'unhandledRejection'` events can changed via the [`--unhandled-rejections`][] flag.

 ### Event: `'warning'`